12 Best Streaming Services for Seniors: Simple Setup & Large Text Options

 The right streaming service helps seniors enjoy entertainment while saving money compared to cable.

-• Free options like Tubi and Pluto TV offer thousands of movies and shows without subscription costs, perfect for budget-conscious seniors who tolerate ads.
+Free options like Tubi and Pluto TV offer thousands of movies and shows without subscription costs, a good fit for budget-conscious seniors who don't mind ads.

 Match your content preferences, budget, and technical comfort to the right platform.
 Try free trials or free services before committing to paid plans.